 While you may hate bidding adieu to the long, sunny days of summer, you have to face the inevitable approach of cooler, shorter days.
 For pond owners across the country, what you do with your pond during this seasonal transition depends largely on where you live.

-Meet the world’s top experts in sustainable rainwater harvesting and pond techniques Ed Beaulieu, Chief Sustainability Officer of Aquascape, will speak on Sustainable Water ManagementTechniques.
 Don’t miss this powerful presentation on the latest techniques.
-Your business will be transformed by his knowledge of the design, sale and implementation of rainwater capture systems through case studies […]
+Your business will be transformed by his knowledge of the design, sale and implementation of rainwater capture systems through case studies of sustainable projects.

 Ed Beaulieu, Chief Sustainability Officer of Aquascape, will be speaking at the Canwest Horticulture Show.
 “Pond Guy” Greg Wittstock will also be available for discussion.